-One of the premier coaches in college baseball history and a man whose name is synonymous with the Stanford baseball program, Mark Marquess finished his 39th year at the helm of his alma mater in 2015 as the Clarke and Elizabeth Nelson Director of Baseball.
+One of the premier coaches in college baseball history and a man whose name is synonymous with the Stanford baseball program, Mark Marquess enters his 41st year at the helm of his alma mater in 2017 as the Clarke and Elizabeth Nelson Director of Baseball.

 Since arriving on The Farm as a two-sport athlete in baseball and football in the fall of 1965, Marquess' impact upon Stanford baseball is beyond measure, even by the benchmark of his long list of on-field accomplishments.

-A member of the American Baseball Coaches Hall of Fame, Marquess opens the 2015 season as the third-winningest active coach in the nation with a career record of 1,554-839-7 (.649).
-Marquess picked up win No. 1,500 at rival California March 4, 2014.
+A member of the American Baseball Coaches Hall of Fame, Marquess opens the 2017 season as the second-winningest active coach in the nation with a career record of 1,585-862-7 (.647).
+Marquess picked up win No. 1,500 at rival California on March 4, 2014.

 A three-time NCAA Coach of the Year recipient and nine-time Pac-10 Coach of the Year honoree, Marquess has guided his Stanford clubs to 29 NCAA Tournament appearances, a pair of College World Series championships (1987 and 1988), six NCAA Super Regional titles, 16 NCAA Regional crowns and 12 Pac-10 regular season championships.